-3 Intent
+3.0 Intent

-This document outlines the policies followed by the GRCA in making decisions regarding the outcome of all applications made under the Regulation.
-This will ensure a consistent, timely and fair approach to the review of applications, staff recommendations, and GRCA decisions, and efficient and effective use and allocation of available resources.
+This document outlines the policies followed by the GRCA in making decisions regarding the outcome of all applications made under the Regulation pursuant to the CA Act.
+This ensures a consistent, timely and fair approach to the review of permit applications, staff recommendations, GRCA decisions and efficient and effective use and allocation of available resources.